 I’ve spent a lot of time reviewing specific storage products.
 In this article, I want to take a step back and discuss storage performance in general.

-A RAID (Redundant Array of Inexpensive Drives) is a collection of hard drives that create a pool of storage this is both very large and very fast.
+A RAID (Redundant Array of Inexpensive Drives) is a collection of storage devices (hard drives or SSDs) that create a pool of storage this is both very large and very fast.
 To the computer, and on your desktop, it looks like a single very big, very fast hard drive.
-A RAID builds all the drives into a single box with a single connection to the computer.
-(Yes, you can custom-build a RAID using stand-alone disks, but let’s just keep this simple.)
+Generally, a RAID stores all the drives in a single box with a single connection to the computer.

 RAIDs are categorized into “levels,” which describe a combination of speed, redundancy, and price.

 NOTE: “Redundancy” is defined as the ability to recover data in the event one, or more, hard drives dies.
 This won’t protect you if you erase a file.